mflycon/Getting_and_Cleaning/README.md

 # Included files

 run_analysis.R : script to clean the original dataset.
-Running this script will create two objects :
+Running this script will create two R objects :
-- Row data is divided between two sets, that we merged together.
+- "data" : Row data is divided between two sets, that we merged together.
 We only kept, for each recording events, the columns expressing mean and standard deviation of the other measurements.
-This the object "data"
+This the object "data".
-- We subsequently averaged all these mean or std measurements, to only keep one row by subject id and activity.
-This is object "data_tidy"
+- "data_tidy" : We subsequently averaged all these means or std measurements, to only keep one row by subject id and activity.
+This is the object "data_tidy".

 CodeBook.md : gives additional info on the included variables.

-data_tidy.csv : final output of run_analysis.R script
+data_tidy.csv : final output of run_analysis.R script (object "data_tidy" saved as .csv)